colibris-xyz/strapi-plugin-site-publisher/README.md

 ## Use the Plugin

-When the plugin has been installed correctly just click on `GitHub Publishing` in the sidebar under plugins then click "Publish".
+When the plugin has been installed correctly just click on "Publish Site" in the sidebar under plugins then click "Publish".

 ## Credits